3.5.4 Orders dealing with arrears

 A court can make an order, or register an agreement, which deals with arrears accrued under an earlier order or court registered agreement.
 Sometimes the earlier order or agreement has already been registered for collection by the Registrar when the court makes the later order.

 CSRC Act section 17A, section 18A, section 28, section 30, section 36

 On this page

-DHS sometimes receives court orders and agreements which provide for payment of arrears and set out a schedule for payment, or they provide for payment of arrears which relate to a period before registration, or they vary an earlier order by reinstating arrears which were previously discharged.
+Services Australia sometimes receives court orders and agreements which provide for payment of arrears and set out a schedule for payment, or they provide for payment of arrears which relate to a period before registration, or they vary an earlier order by reinstating arrears which were previously discharged.

 Orders about arrears are not orders that give rise to a periodic maintenance liability.
-The order may vary the liability arising under an earlier order, or simply give instructions about the repayment of the arrears.
+The order may vary the liability arising under an earlier order, or simply give instructions about the payment of the arrears.

 - Orders that vary the amount of arrears under an earlier order